High rates of starting and staying on PrEP in pregnant South African women, despite barriers

 Persistence was defined as returning for a repeat PrEP prescription after baseline initiation.
 As expected, this was highest one month after starting PrEP (74%) and steadily declined over time (68% at month three; 48% at month six).
 However, as part of the study coincided with the strict COVID-19 lockdown in South Africa, a steeper decline was noted during this period.
 Additionally, women were less likely to return for PrEP refill after giving birth.

-Read More: Can i take anxiety meds while pregnant
+Read More: Can you take fioricet if your pregnant

 Partner support emerged as a crucial factor to encourage women taking PrEP during pregnancy: